mapbox/mapbox-gl-draw/API.md

 {
   // Array of GeoJSON objects representing the features
   // that are selected, after the change
-  features: [{..}, {..}, ..]
+  features: Array<Object>
 }
 ```

 ### `draw.modechange`

-Fired the mode is changed as the result of a user interaction.
-The following interactions will trigger this event:
+Fired when the mode is changed.
+The following will trigger this event:

 - Click the point, line, or polygon buttons to begin drawing (enter a `draw_*` mode).
 - Finish drawing a feature (enter `simple_select` mode).
-- While in `simple_select` mode, click on an already selected feature (enter `diret_select` mode).
+- While in `simple_select` mode, click on an already selected feature (enter `direct_select` mode).
 - While in `direct_select` mode, click outside all features (enter `simple_select` mode).

 This event is fired just after the current mode stops and just before the next mode starts.
 A render will not happen until after all event handlers have been triggered, so you can force a mode redirect by calling `Draw.changeMode()` inside a `draw.modechange` handler.